 - a.
-Any request for an administrative adjustment shall include the details of the requested change, including a scaled survey or site plan, and shall be on an application form prescribed by the Planning Department, signed by the property owner(s), and submitted to the designated Administrator.
+Any request for an administrative adjustment shall include the details of the requested change, including a scaled survey or site plan, and shall be on an application form prescribed by the Planning Department, signed by the property owner(s), and submitted to the designated administrator.
 Accompanying the application shall be the applicable fee for administrative review.
 Upon request, the applicant shall provide any additional information that is requested. - b.
 The designated administrator shall take reasonable steps to inform the owners of property abutting on that side of the location of the requested administrative adjustment or on all sides if all sides would be affected.
 The designated administrator shall inform the relevant abutting owner(s) that the owner is entitled to object.
 The abutting owner(s) shall have ten working days from the date of the letter to make comments to the Administrator.
 The designated administrator shall take into consideration any comments received.
-If any person with standing objects to the administrative adjustment with a stated reason before the written decision, the administrative adjustment shall be denied and the applicant may file for a variance.

-- c.
-Any request for a zoning administrative adjustment shall be reviewed by the Zoning Administrator and shall meet any one of the following four conditions to be approved: - i.
+If any person with standing objects to the administrative adjustment with a stated reason before the written decision, the administrative adjustment shall be denied and the applicant may file for a variance or alternative compliance, if applicable. - c.
+Any request for a zoning administrative adjustment shall be reviewed by the Zoning Administrator and shall meet any one of the following five conditions to be approved, unless alternative conditions for approval of qualitative standards are provided in the section where the qualitative standard is established: - i.
 The physical contours of the street, the land, or some other topographical or geographical feature is the basis for the error. - ii.
 The physical layout of the land and the structures upon the land are such that the Ordinance requirement cannot be met. - iii.
 Because of the nature of the abutting property or intervening topographical or geographical features, the application of the Ordinance requirement would not serve a useful purpose. - iv.
 The applicant has agreed to measures that would ameliorate the deviation from complete compliance with the Ordinance requirement. - v.
 An inadvertent error occurred which warrants the administrative adjustment.
-An inadvertent error includes, but is not limited to, a surveying error, a misunderstanding of a property line, or an error on the part of City or County staff. - d.
-For other administrative adjustment requests, the designated administrator shall review the administrative adjustment request against the following standards and determine that the adjustment meets each standard: - i.
-Is consistent with the overall intent of the applicable regulation or zoning district. - ii.
+An inadvertent error includes, but is not limited to, a surveying error, a misunderstanding of a property line, or an error on the part of City or County staff.

+- d.
+For other administrative adjustment requests, the designated administrator shall review the administrative adjustment request against the following standards and determine that the adjustment meets each standard: - Is consistent with the overall intent of the applicable regulation or zoning district. - ii.
 Relieves a minor practical difficulty or supports compliance with ADA standards. - iii.
 Does not have a negative impact on public health, safety, and welfare.